Djené: International career

 Djené was named in Togo's main squad for the 2011 WAFU Nations Cup, shortly after being called up by Benin.
 He made his international debut on 8 September 2012, starting in a 1–1 draw against Gabon.

 Djené was included in Didier Six's 23-man squad for the 2013 Africa Cup of Nations, and appeared in all of Togo's matches during the tournament, being eventually knocked out in the quarter-finals.
+He has made over 65 appearances for Togo.